-The partnership agreement of Crosstex Energy, L.P. provides that Crosstex Energy, L.P. will, to the fullest extent permitted by law, indemnify and hold harmless (i) the general partner, (ii) any departing general partner, (iii) any person who is or was an affiliate of the general partner or any departing general partner, (iv) any person who is or was a member, partner, officer, director, employee, agent, fiduciary or trustee of any Group Member (as defined in the partnership agreement), the general partner or any departing general partner or any affiliate of any Group Member, the general partner or any departing general partner or (v) any person who is or was serving at the request of the general partner or any departing general partner as an officer, director, employee, member, partner, agent, fiduciary or trustee of another person (each, an "Indemnitee") from and against any and all losses, claims, damages, liabilities, joint or several, expenses (including legal fees and expenses), judgments, fines, penalties, interest, settlements or other amounts arising from any and all claims, demands, actions, suits or proceedings, whether civil, criminal, administrative or investigative, in which any Indemnitee may be involved, or is threatened to be involved, as a party or otherwise, by reason of its status as an Indemnitee; provided that in each case the Indemnitee acted in good faith and in a manner that such Indemnitee reasonably believed to be in, or (in the case of a person other than the general partner) not opposed to, the best interests of Crosstex Energy, L.P. and, with respect to any criminal proceeding, had no reasonable cause to believe its conduct was unlawful.
+The partnership agreement of EnLink Midstream Partners, LP provides that EnLink Midstream Partners, LP will, to the fullest extent permitted by law, indemnify and hold harmless (i) the general partner, (ii) any departing general partner, (iii) any person who is or was an affiliate of the general partner or any departing general partner, (iv) any person who is or was a member, partner, officer, director, employee, agent, fiduciary or trustee of any Group Member (as defined in the partnership agreement), the general partner or any departing general partner or any affiliate of any Group Member, the general partner or any departing general partner or (v) any person who is or was serving at the request of the general partner or any departing general partner or any departner or

-Any indemnification under these provisions will only be out of the assets of Crosstex Energy, L.P., and the general partner shall not be personally liable for, or have any obligation to contribute or loan any monies or property to Crosstex Energy, L.P. to enable it to effectuate, such indemnification.
-Crosstex Energy, L.P. may purchase (or reimburse the general partner or its affiliates for the cost of) insurance, on behalf of the general partner, its affiliates and such other persons as the general partner shall determine, against liabilities asserted against and expenses incurred by such persons in connection with Crosstex Energy, L.P.'s activities, regardless of whether Crosstex Energy, L.P. would have the power to indemnify such person against liabilities under the partnership agreement.
+Any indemnification under these provisions will only be out of the assets of EnLink Midstream Partners, LP, and the general partner shall not be personally liable for, or have any obligation to contribute or loan any monies or property to EnLink Midstream Partners, LP to enable it to effectuate, such indemnification.
+EnLink Midstream Partners, LP may purchase (or reimburse the general partner or its affiliates for the cost of) insurance, on behalf of the general partner, its affiliates and such other persons as the general partner shall determine, against liabilities asserted against and expenses incurred by such persons in connection with EnLink Midstream Partners, LP's activities, regardless of whether EnLink Midstream Partners, LP would have the power to indemnify such person against liabilities under the partnership agreement.